LeakyAbstractions/result/docs/index.md

 We can run an inline test on our wrapped success value with the [`filter()`][FILTER] method.
 It takes a predicate and a mapping function as arguments and returns a _Result_ object:

-- If result is failure or the wrapped success value passes testing by the predicate then the _Result_ is returned as-is.
+- If it is a failed result, or it is a successful result whose success value passes testing by the predicate then the _Result_ is returned as-is.
 - If the predicate returns `false` then the mapping function will be invoked with the success value and the returned failure value will be wrapped in a new failed result.